keithlegg/gnelscript/README.md

        -  milling_ops      - process G-code files for CNC/CAM related stuff.
 Experimental.
        -  kicad_ops        - parse the kicad pcb format for CNC/CAM related stuff.
 Experimental.
        -  gis_vector_ops   - GIS data import and export.
 Experimental.
+       -  grid_ops         - do things in a spatial grid like tesselations,etc - derived from dag_ops

     Example files are split up by type:
        -  objects_3d          - examples of 3D rendering and 2D vector processing